TheSpiritXIII/hotbolt/README.md

 pub use main::*;
 ```

-Then build your binary with the feature:
+Finally, build your binary:
 ```bash
 cargo build --release --features "hotbolt_erase"
 ```

 ## Manually Restarting
 It is useful to bind restarting to a keyboard shortcut or another event within your application.
-Add the `Server` object as an argument to your entry point:
+Your application can communicate with the runner application through the `Server` object which can be added an argument to your entry point:
 ```rust
 use std::thread;
 use std::time::Duration;